streamlink/streamlink/docs/api_guide.rst

 Inspecting streams
 ------------------

-It's also possible to inspect streams internal parameters, see the relevant stream class to see what attributes are available for inspection.
+It's also possible to inspect streams internal parameters, see :ref:`api-stream-subclasses` to see what attributes are available for inspection for each stream type.

-For example this is a :class:`stream.HLSStream` object which contains a `url` attribute.
+For example this is a :class:`HLSStream <stream.HLSStream>` object which contains a `url` attribute.

 .. code-block:: python